GUIDANCE AND SUPPORT

 Assemblymember Harabedian's office has invited anyone whose insurance provider is denying their request for pre-remediation testing to contact District Director Declan Floyd in Harabedian's office at (626) 351-1917 or email at Declan.Floyd@asm.ca.gov.

-3. California Watchdog Fire
+3. Consumer Watchdog

 4. American Policyholder Association